louminod/great_expectations_api/README.md

  - Install the sub-required packages
  - Install the great_expectations package
- - Launch the initialization of great_expectation
+ - Launch the initialization of great_expectations
- -
+ - Configure the environment

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExMzU0NjgwOTNdfQ==
+eyJoaXN0b3J5IjpbLTgzMTg5NzgyMF19
 -->